 What is Disc Golf?

 Disc golf is played much like golf.
 Instead of a ball and clubs, though, players use a flying disc or Frisbee.
-The sport was formalized in the 1970s and share with golf the object of completing each hole in the fewest strokes (or, in the case of disc golf, fewest throws.)
+The sport was formalized in the 1970s and shares with golf the object of completing each hole in the fewest strokes (or, in the case of disc golf, the fewest throws.)

 A golf disc is thrown from a tee area to a target, which is the “hole.”
 The hole can be one of a number of disc golf targets; the most common is an elevated metal basket.
 As a player progresses down the fairway, they must make each consecutive throw from the spot where the previous throw landed.
 The trees, shrubs, and terrain changes located in and around the fairways provide challenging obstacles for the golfer.
-Finally, the “putt” lands in the basket and the hole is completed.
+Finally, the “putt” lands in the basket, and the hole is completed.

 Who Plays Disc Golf?